tommarien/blog/source/_posts/2014-10-09-targeting-net-4-what-could-possibly-go-wrong.md

 title: Targeting .NET 4.0, what could possibly go wrong?
 date: 2014-10-09 19:45:21 +0200
 tags:
-  - Continuous Integration
+  - continuous integration
-  - Pitfalls
+  - pitfalls
-  - DotNET4
+  - dotnet 4
 ---

 While .NET framework is a highly compatible, in-place update to the Microsoft .NET Framework 4, there are some rough edges that you need to be aware of.